Congress of the People (South African political party): Provincial election candidates

+Ahead of the 2009 general election, COPE's list of provincial premiership candidates was announced in the Sunday Sun newspaper on 2 March 2009.
+Its candidate for Premier of Limpopo, serving Premier Sello Moloto, was announced slightly belatedly.
+Candidates for the 2019 general election were announced on 11 March 2019; the initial candidate for Premier of the Western Cape, Anthony Hall, was later replaced by Deidre Carter.

 Reactions

 Reaction from the ANC and alliance partners

 The ANC leadership reacted by offering a reconciliation meeting between treasurer Mathews Phosa and Lekota and his former deputy defense minister Mluleki George on 13 October.
 However, the meeting ended without resolution.
 On 14 October, Lekota and George were suspended from membership in the ANC by the National Executive Committee, with threats of suspension against any other members who sought to join Lekota and George.
 Both Zuma and then ANC Youth League president Julius Malema ridiculed Lekota for the announcement.

 Support from within the ANC

 On 15 October, former Gauteng premier Mbhazima Shilowa, who resigned from his position soon after Mbeki and the cabinet resigned, announced that he had resigned his membership from the ANC and thrown his support behind Lekota's convention, which he announced would be held on 2 November.
 The partnership between Lekota and Shilowa led the press to nickname the proposed new party "Shikota".
 Former Western Cape community safety minister Leonard Ramatlakane resigned from the ANC on 22 October to join Lekota's initiative.
 On 3 November, former Eastern Cape premier Nosimo Balindlela announced her resignation from the ANC in order to join the proposed new party.

 On 13 November 2008, Smuts Ngonyama, the former head of communications for ANC, joined the breakaway movement.